Powerlearnproject/se-day1-assignment-0706313422/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is Writing instructions called code for computers, building apps, games, and websites that make our lives easier and solving real-world problems through technology.
+Software engineering is a systematic and disciplined approach to the design, development, testing, deployment, and maintenance of software systems.
+It encompasses a range of methodologies, tools, and practices aimed at producing high-quality software that meets user requirements and is delivered on time and within budget.
 Software engineering plays a crucial role in the technology industry, serving as the backbone for the development, maintenance, and evolution of software systems.
 Here are several key points that highlight its importance:

 1. Systematic Approach to Development
 Software engineering provides a structured methodology for developing software.
 This includes requirements analysis, design, implementation, testing, and maintenance.
 By following established processes and best practices, software engineers can produce high-quality software that meets user needs and is delivered on time and within budget.